nib-health-funds/schema-validation/README.md

 ## API

-### .all(schemaFilters, schemaValidationRules, values) : Promise
+### .validate(schemaDefaults, schemaFilters, schemaValidationRules, values) : Promise

 Validate all the fields, even where values are not provided.

-### .partial(schemaFilters, schemaValidationRules, values) : Promise

-Validate only the fields where a value was provided.